 Every version of the historical data you should really think of as a continuous stream going into where you keep it.
 The consumer's out of it, whether it be analytics reporting or downstream business operations, they're going to have needs, but you're going to want to capture that the highest fidelity because there will be different needs downstream.
 So, that's been one thing that's been critical is, now that data storage is diving down to next to nothing, I tell people, store it at the highest frequency you possibly can think of needing.

 And store every version of every field on the object itself.
 Because in the future, you don't know what your analytics needs are in reporting.
 And to tell you the truth now, the cost of storing it is negligible.
-Now, one other question here-- So, one user has asked me about, are we talking about just historical in the cloud, just in SAS, or on-prem as well?
+Now, one other question here-- So, one user has asked me about, are we talking about just historical in the cloud, just in SaaS, or on-prem as well?

-So, a lot of the pieces that we've hyper-focused on is getting the point-in-time information from the SAS data to storing on the cloud itself, I mean, in the customers' cloud of choice.
+So, a lot of the pieces that we've hyper-focused on is getting the point-in-time information from the SaaS data to storing on the cloud itself, I mean, in the customers' cloud of choice.
 Whether it's internal data or cloud data, it's really the same.
 It's really the same piece whether you've moved it to the cloud or you've kind of kept it, whether it's on-prem or cloud, that historical data has significance.
 Putting it in the place where it could be consumed, in our mind, there is no differentiation.